We get you!

-When the condition worsens, it causes the fingers to swell and the hands to hurt.
+You also must know that when the condition worsens, it causes the fingers to swell and the hands to hurt.
 Without proper treatment, hand eczema can become uncontrollable and chronic.

 1. Identify the raw food items that flare up eczema and be sure to avoid them

 The relationship between eczema and food allergies is unclear.
 If you have any known food allergies, it's best to avoid the specific foods that prompt reaction.
-These foods may worsen your skin condition.
+These foods may worsen and trigger your skin condition.
 Examples of common sources of food allergies include gluten, peanuts, dairy, eggs, alcohol, and sugar.

 Pay close attention to what you eat, and if eczema flares up after eating a particular food, you may want to avoid it.
 The same goes when treating hand eczema for toddlers.